Brothy Coconut Lime Rice and Chicken cover photo by Home-Cooked Living

 Instructions

 1. Start prepping the rice: Thoroughly rinse the rice until the water runs clear then put into a pot.
 Add the can of light coconut milk (or full-fat if you want strong coconut flavor) as well as 1/4 cup of broth.
-Bring to a boil, then reduce the heat to low, cover, and cook for about 15 minutes until the rice has absorbed the water.
+Bring to a boil, then reduce the heat to low, cover, and cook for about 15 minutes until the rice has absorbed the liquid.

-7. To serve: Put the brothy rice into the bottom of a shallow bowl, top with chicken, sautéed mushrooms, microgreens, and fresh cilantro.
+10. To serve: Put the brothy rice into the bottom of a shallow bowl, top with chicken, sautéed mushrooms, microgreens, and fresh cilantro.
 Feel free to add some lime zest on top for an extra pop of flavor.
 Eat as-is or pair it with some toasted sourdough with butter, or a side salad.
 Enjoy!

-8. Please leave a rating and review if you try this recipe!
+11. Please leave a rating and review if you try this recipe!
 I would love to know how it turned out for you and your engagement on my website helps me more than you know.

 Notes: